 In fact, Alley’s own wife, Jane, barely escaped a bloody Arab slave raid in 1990.
 But she had and was able to rescue herself and her own children; she and thousands of others did so without any help from Farrakhan.

 But Farrakhan has harmed and abandoned far more people than just the mostly non-Muslim black people of South Sudan.

 Unlike with slavery in Sudan, which he actively denied, Farrakhan chose a different tactic with slavery in Mauritania.
 Even though all black slaves in Mauritania are Muslims like him, Farrakhan routinely and deafeningly ignored the scourge of Mauritanian slavery.
 One would think that black, Muslim slaves would be a top Nation of Islam priority, but Farrakhan, as often happens, is a ready source of surprises.
 Perhaps the Islamic tyrants who rule Mauritania were too poor to pay Farrakhan to lie for them.

 Here, watch Mohamed Nacir Athié, a black Mauritanian Fulani Muslim, explain how he, as a Mauritanian Muslim, felt about Farrakhan completely ignoring the plight of Mauritania’s slaves.

 In light of what the real-life African victims of Farrakhan’s callous double-dealing have to say, the real question finally bobs up.

-Is Louis Farrakhan actually the great “saviour” of the black man, or is he, in fact, the ultimate middle-man in the Arab world’s unending rape of black Africa?
+Is Louis Farrakhan actually the great “savior” of the black man, or is he, in fact, the ultimate middle-man in the Arab world’s unending rape of black Africa?